-A student withdrawing from ASUN must obtain a Withdrawal Form from the Registrar's Office and have it processed by the appropriate ASUN officials, including the Director of Admissions/ Registrar, Business Office, Financial Aid, Counselor's Office and Library.
-Refunds will be made when applicable according to the Refund of Fees Schedule which appears in this section of the catalog.
+A student withdrawing from ASU-Newport must obtain a Withdrawal Form from the Registrar's Office and have it processed by the appropriate ASU-Newport officials, including the Director of Admissions/ Registrar and the Counselor's Office.
+Refunds will be made when applicable according to the Refund of Tuition and Fees Schedule which appears in this section of the catalog.